migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-02-16 Fri:  This week, I focused on addressing the mainnet downtime issue.
+I've been working on a feature aimed at preventing the processing of invalid blocks during the view change process.
+I've submitted multiple pull requests to enhance the view change logic and implemented additional validations.
+Furthermore, I successfully updated our libp2p dependencies, which was blocking us from updating the Go version.

+---

 2024-02-09 Fri: I collaborated with Diego to test network performance.
 It passed successfully.
 Additionally, I updated my previous PRs.
 I've updated libraries, which prevented compilation with new golang versions.
 And I added additional code for the leader to detect sign power during network downtimes.

 ---